sjbennett123/polarlarp/content/current_writeups/_index.md

 - Grinder fight up path fight to Bomb Site
 - Burning of Stonewood Attempt 1 & 2
 - Lord of the Woods Returns at Sundown

+---

+This event is in a big way a continuation of the plot that was ran in October with the Bloody Fist orcs seeking revenge for the loss of stonewood.